surjit/jpauli.github.io/_carew/posts/2015-04-16-segmentation-fault.md

 ## Address Space

-So, to be able to run several tasks residing in memory, the OS must help.
+So, to be able to run several tasks residing in memory, the OS and the hardware must help.
 One way of helping, is by creating what's called an address space.
 An address space is an abstraction of the memory that the OS will give to a process, and this concept is absolutely fundamental, as nowadays, every piece of computer you meet in your life, is designed like that.
 There exists no other model (in the civilian society, army may retain secrets).
-You use your personnal computer, you keep typing on your mobile phone's screen, you start your TV, you play with your video game console, and you put your credit card in a cash machine and you ridiculously talk to your glasses or your watch. **Every, every system nowadays, just works like this internally**.
+You use your personnal computer, you keep typing on your mobile phone's screen, you start your TV, you play with your video game console, and you put your credit card in a cash machine and you ridiculously talk to your glasses or your watch.

+> Every system nowadays is organized with a code-stack-heap memory layout like this, in its deepnesses.

 The address space contains everything a task (a process) will need to run :
 *	Its code : its machine instructions the CPU will have to run
 *	Its data : the data the machine instructions will play with
-*	Other things we won't detail here

-The address space is divided like this, in every computer system running on the Earth today (99% of them, right !) :
+The address space is divided like this :

 ![process_address_space](../../../img/segfault/process_address_space.png)

-*	The stack is the memory area where the program keeps informations about called functions, their arguments and every local variable into the functions.
+*	The _stack_ is the memory area where the program keeps informations about called functions, their arguments and every local variable into the functions.
-*	The heap is the memory area where the program does whatever it wants to, the programmer is absolutely free to do anything he wants in such area.
+*	The _heap_ is the memory area where the program does whatever it wants to, the programmer is absolutely free to do anything he wants in such area.
-*	The code is the memory area where the CPU instructions of the compiled program will be stored.
+*	The _code_ is the memory area where the CPU instructions of the compiled program will be stored.
 Those instructions are generated by a compiler, but can be hand written.
-*	This is a little bit more complex than that in reality, as I said earlier, my goal is not to rewrite the global theory of computer architecture ;-)
+Note that the code segment is usually divided itself in three parts (Text, Data and BSS), but we don't need to go that far in our analyze.

-*	The code is fixed size : it is born from a compiler, will weigh (in our example picture) 1Kb, and that's it.
+*	The _code_ is fixed size : it is born from a compiler, will weight (in our example picture) 1Kb, and that's it.
-*	The stack however is a resizable zone, as the program runs.
-When functions get called, the stack expands, when function calls are terminated : the stack shrinks back.
+*	The _stack_ however is a resizable zone, as the program runs.
+When functions get called, the stack expands, when function calls are terminated : the stack expands backwards.
-*	The heap as well is a resizable zone, as the programmer asks memory from the heap (mmaloc()), this latter will expand, and when the programmer frees back memory (free()), the heap narrows.
+*	The _heap_ as well is a resizable zone, as the programmer asks memory from the heap (`malloc()`), this latter will expand forwards, and when the programmer frees back memory (`free()`), the heap narrows.

-As the stack and the heap are expandable zones, they've been located at opposite locations into the whole address space : the stack will grow upwards, and the heap downwards, they are fully free to grow, each one in the direction of the other.
+As the stack and the heap are expandable zones, they've been located at opposite locations into the whole address space : the stack will grow backwards, and the heap forwards.
+They are both fully free to grow, each one in the direction of the other.
 What the OS will have to check is simply that the zones don't overlap at some time, using limits mainly.

 ## Memory virtualization